For our Blog Visitor only Get Additional 3 Month Free + 10% OFF on TriAnnual Plan YSBLOG10

 The Premium Droplet line uses NVMe storage and modern CPUs for stronger single thread performance, which benefits PHP and database heavy apps.
 For multi region apps and automated workflows, DO remains an excellent choice with predictable billing and mature tooling.

-Key Features Of DigitalOcean
+Key Features of DigitalOcean

 Entry VPS can deliver 250-600 MB/s NVMe and 1 Gbps pipes with fair use policies.
 Expect Zen 3/4 or Ice Lake class cores, with 1-2 vCPUs handling modest traffic.

-For WordPress with caching, 1 vCPU/1–2 GB RAM can serve 10k–30k monthly visits, assuming optimized theme/plugins and a CDN.
-Lightweight Node APIs or Go services fare even better.
 Databases benefit from NVMe storage, but if you see sustained writes, add RAM for buffer/cache or move to managed DBs.
 Monitor iowait, steal time, and load averages to decide when to scale.

-Managed vs Unmanaged: choosing the right support model
+Managed vs Unmanaged: Choosing the Right Support Model

 Unmanaged plans are cheapest but demand Linux and security comfort from day one.
 Managed plans cost more but reduce downtime risks and maintenance overhead.